ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="/Results/combined_benchmark_dilate.png" width="1000" weight="center">
 </p>

-**Fig.13: Benchmarks of the erosion and dilation operation using as a structuring element a disk of 3 by 3 pixels size.
+**Figure 12: Benchmarks of the erosion and dilation operation using as a structuring element a disk of 3 by 3 pixels size.
 Left : Results of the ImageJ plugin  right : Results of the MorphoLibJ plugin**

 As we can see the average excution time from 10000 runs as the average memory used for the default ImageJ plugin are less than the MorphoLibJ plugin for both of the operations.
 For ImageJ we have an average excution time of 13.683 ms and average memory used of 52.066 MiB while for the MorphoLibJ we have an average excution time of 55.496 ms and average memory used of 57.509 MiB